biocorecrg/RNAseq_course_2019/docs/module1.md

 ```

+</br></br>
-Another source of high quality data is [The Encyclopedia of DNA Elements (ENCODE)](https://www.encodeproject.org/), an international consortium which goal is to build a comprehensive list of functional elements in human and mouse.
-Using their portal is possible to access the data produced by members of the ENCODE Consortium and use them for further analysis.
+Another source of high quality data on gene expression in human and mouse is [The Encyclopedia of DNA Elements (ENCODE)](https://www.encodeproject.org/).
+Using ENCODE portal it is possible to access data produced by members of the ENCODE Consortium and use them for further analysis.

-In our example we downloaded the data from Encode:
+</br>For the purpose of this course, we downloaded the following ENCODE data:

 1. [Homo sapiens A549 treated with 100 nM dexamethasone for 0 minutes](https://www.encodeproject.org/experiments/ENCSR937WIG/)
 2. [Homo sapiens A549 treated with 100 nM dexamethasone for 25 minutes](https://www.encodeproject.org/experiments/ENCSR525HSH/)